 Stone House, Puerto Rico

-HistoriCorps is celebrating its 10th anniversary by kicking off the 2020 season with a super special project: the post-Hurricane Maria restoration of one of the oldest CCC-era buildings on Puerto Rico’s El Yunque National Forest!
+HistoriCorps celebrated its 10th anniversary by kicking off the 2020 season with a super special project: the post-Hurricane Maria restoration of one of the oldest CCC-era buildings on Puerto Rico’s El Yunque National Forest!

 PROJECT PARTNER: El Yunque National Forest

-STAFF LEADERS: Volunteers will work alongside Project Supervisor Ryan Prochaska and Crew Leader Veronica Bejarano.
+STAFF LEADERS: Volunteers worked alongside Project Supervisor Ryan Prochaska and Crew Leader Veronica Bejarano.

 LOCATION: Stone House is located about 90 minutes from San Juan, PR: